GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 Spack Dictionary:
 -----------------

-Within a ramble.yaml file, the ``spack:`` dictionary controlls the software stack installation that ramble performs.
+Within a ramble.yaml file, the ``spack:`` dictionary controls the software stack installation that ramble performs.
 This is accomplished by defining a packages dictionary, and an environments dictionary.